ashishkupadhyay/VIT-Mess-Menu-Taskbar-Flyout/README.md

   cached.
 - Four button positions, plus spacing controls to sit alongside other mods.
 - Optionally pushes the taskbar icons aside so nothing overlaps.
+- **Multi-monitor** — put the button on the primary taskbar only, or on every one.
+The flyout opens on whichever monitor you clicked.
+- **Editable meal timings** — all five serving windows are settings, so a mess that moves a slot doesn't need a new version of the mod.
 - Hide the Snacks card if you don't use it.
+- The button matches the height of Windows' own tray buttons and stays clickable right down to the screen edge, so you can throw the pointer at the corner to hit it.
+- Follows light/dark theme switches without needing an Explorer restart.

 ---